dirtyhenry/tech-articles/_posts/2020-02-01-pomodoro-cli-swift.md

 categories: [swift, product]
 ---

-A little more than two years after [work started on this][3], I'm happy to annouce that [`pomodoro-cli` 1.0.0][4] has been released today.
-I finally felt enough features were here to decide a tag was needed.
+A little more than two years after [I started working on this][3], I am happy to annouce that [`pomodoro-cli` 1.0.0][4] has been released today.
+I finally felt that it had enough features to decide a tag was needed.

-## How Can I Install It?
+## How Can You Install It?

 I still need to work on the distribution via Homebrew but the code and installation steps can be found on [the project website][1] or [its GitHub